Call us on 0800 464 3677

 Lower, fixed interest rates

-A lump sum lifetime mortgage could offer lower interest rates, meaning you could potentially save thousands on the compounding interest.
+A lump sum lifetime mortgage could offer lower interest rates compared to drawdown lifetime mortgages, meaning you could potentially save thousands on the compounding interest.

 Your interest rate will be fixed for life too.